Table of Contents Show

 It is frustrating to plan a meal only to discover at the last minute that your Loco turkey fryer won’t stay lit.
 This issue means your plan to enjoy a delicious meal may never fly.

 Several factors can be responsible for why your Loco turkey deep fryer is not staying lit.
 These reasons include an empty propane tank, a damaged gas hose or valve, a poor connection, clogged burners, or improper burner installation.

-Some of these issues can be resolved on your own, and certain parts can be easily replaced, while others may necessitate consulting the manufacturer or a technician.
+Some of these issues can be resolved independently, and certain parts can be easily replaced, while others may necessitate consulting the manufacturer or a technician.

 Dig in to discover how to identify these issues and how to fix them.

 Reasons Loco Turkey Fryer Won’t Stay Lit and Solutions

 Here are some reasons your Loco Turkey may not stay lit, along with solutions to them:

 1. Empty The Propane Tank

 An empty propane tank will prevent your Loco turkey fryer from staying lit because the gas powers the heating element and ensures the turkey is properly fried.
-It is easy to determine if you have run out of gas; the basic method of confirming if you are out of gas is to check the content gauge.
+It is easy to determine if you have run out of gas; the primary method of confirming if you are out of gas is to check the content gauge.